 - Content Based Routing-Route messages by building business rules based on message content.
 For example, a procurement system routes fulfillment requests to different fulfillment centers based on an originating location. - Cross Referencing-Correlate keys that uniquely identify the entities in one application with corresponding entities created in other applications.
-For example, a purchase order created in a procurement system has a native id X. It is then routed to a fulfillment system and the purchase order is created in the fulfillment system with native id Y. Therefore, X and Y must be cross referenced for Oracle9iAS InterConnect to correlate communication about this same logical entity in two different systems without each system understanding the native id of the other system. - Domain Value Mapping-Map code tables across systems.
+For example, a purchase order created in a procurement system has a native ID x.
+It is then routed to a fulfillment system and the purchase order is created in the fulfillment system with native ID x.
+Therefore, x and y must be cross referenced for OracleAS InterConnect to correlate communication about this same logical entity in two different systems without each system understanding the native ID of the other system.

+Domain Value Mapping-Map code tables across systems.
 For example, a purchase order in a procurement system has a PO Status field with possible domain values Booked and Shipped.
 The corresponding field in a fulfillment system has the possible domain values 1 and 2.
-Oracle9iAS InterConnect allows the user to create the mappings booked=1, shipped=2 so it can correlate these values at runtime without each system understanding the domain value set of the other system.
+OracleAS InterConnect allows the user to create the mappings booked=1, shipped=2 so that it can correlate these values at runtime without each system understanding the domain value set of the other system.